petereichinger/custom-properties/README.md

 This is a collection of custom properties for the Unity 3D engine.

+### EnumFlags

+Attribute that draws an enum field as a flag dropdown.
+The used enum should have the Attribute `System.Flags`.

+### ExecuteButton

+Attribute that shows a button that executes a method on the object.

+### HelpBox

+Attribute that shows a help box.
+This is a decorator.

+### MinMax

+Interprets `Vector2` and `Vector2Int` values as a minmax range.

 ### NotNull

-This property can be added so that there will be an error box if a reference is not set in the inspector.
+Attribute that shows an error box if an object reference is not set.

+### Readonly

+Attribute that displays the value of the field as a label.

+### Tag

+Attribute that can be added to `string` attributes.
+Instead of the `string` value a dropdown with all available Tags is displayed.